DiogoZdev/DiogoZdev/README.md

 ## Hi all!

 Diogo Lara here,
-I'm a FullStack dev that loves web design.
+I'm a FullStack dev that love web design.